 - there was no virus present in the sample taken

-If you were tested because you have symptoms of COVID-19, restrict your movements (stay at home) until you have not had any symptoms for 48 hours.
-This is because you may have another infectious illness, such as flu.
+If you were tested because you have symptoms of COVID-19, self-isolate (stay in your room) until you have not had any symptoms for 48 hours.

 If your symptoms continue or get worse, phone your GP.

 If you are a close contact

 If you were tested because you are a close contact and you do not have symptoms of COVID-19, continue to restrict your movements (stay at home) for 14 days.

 Do this from the last date you were in contact with the person who tested positive for COVID-19.
 If you’re not sure when that was, restrict your movements until the date you were told by contact tracing.

 If you do not have symptoms, the people you live with no longer need to restrict their movements.
 They should continue to follow the advice to protect yourself and others.

 Close contacts who get a negative result usually need to have a second test.
 This is because it can take up to 14 days for the virus to show up in your system after you have been exposed to it.
 Even though your test result is negative, you could still have the virus.